gregorias/anki-code-highlighter/README.md

 For the list of supported languages and their corresponding codes, see `assets/_ch-hljs-lang-*.min.js` files in this repository.

+### Supported highlighters

+* [highlight.js](https://highlightjs.org/) — This highlighter highlights during
+  card display.
+It supports only code blocks.
+* [pygments](https://pygments.org/) — This highlighter creates highlighting
+  tags when you run this plugin.
+This can is useful for creating cloze cards.
+  It supports both inline code and code blocks.

 ### Configuration

 The plugin accepts the following configuration options: